 Under the Affordable Care Act, many health insurance plans will cover preventive care services, including checkups, vaccinations and screening tests, at no cost to you.
 Learn more.

 Rubella (German measles).
-Like measles and mumps, this viral disease can cause a fever and rash, but rubella is especially dangerous for pregnant women, since it can lead to serious birth defects, including heart defects, deafness, liver and spleen damage, and mental retardation.
-If a woman is infected with rubella early in pregnancy, there's at least a 20% chance of damage to her baby.
+This disease can cause a fever and rash.
+It's especially dangerous if a pregnant mother has it.
+Rubella can lead to serious birth defects, including heart problems, deafness, liver and spleen damage, and mental retardation.
+If a woman has rubella while pregnant, there's at least a 20% chance her baby will have problems.

 When should adults get the MMR vaccine?

 The CDC says most adults born in 1957 or later should get at least one dose of the MMR vaccine.
 Because of the risk of birth defects, all women of childbearing age should have the MMR vaccine unless they're pregnant or have proof of immunity, or proof of already being vaccinated for rubella.

 The CDC says adults at greater risk of measles or mumps should get two doses of MMR vaccine, the second one 4 weeks after the first.
 This includes adults who:

 Have been exposed to measles or mumps or live in an area where an outbreak has happened

 Are students in colleges or trade schools